webpack-contrib/val-loader/README.md

 pnpm add -D val-loader
 ```

-Then, add the loader to your `webpack` configuartion.
+Then, add the loader to your `webpack` configuration.
 For example:

 **target-file.js**